 To get a feel for its size, Berkeley estimated that the size of a full moon is about thirty minima sensibilia.
-The minimum sensibilia functions as an atom in Berkeley's metaphysics.
+Like Leibniz's monads, which were also developed as a negative response to Descartes's claims about the divisibility of matter, the minimum sensibilia functions as an atom in Berkeley's metaphysics.